GHASS19/RandomForest_covid19_Case_Study/README.md

 - isolated    1791
 - released     307
 - deceased      32
-- We have an imbalanced data set, as many of the patients are in isolation compared to the other two states of the patient's health.
+- We have an imbalanced data set.
+Many of the patients are in isolation compared to the other two states of the patient's health.
 ## 2. Data Wrangling

 - What to do with missing values?
 Mode & Mean